HangiChon/starwarsworld/README.md

 # How to run

+In terminal,
-1. In terminal go to `../starwarsworld` directory and run `yarn`
+1. Go to `../starwarsworld/client` directory and run `yarn`
+2. Go to `../starwarsworld/server` directory and run `yarn`
-2. go to `../starwarsworld/client` directory and run `yarn start`
+3. Go to `../starwarsworld/client` directory and run `yarn start`
-3. go to `../starwarsworld/server` directory and run `yarn start:server`
+4. Go to `../starwarsworld/server` directory and run `yarn start:server`

 # Preview